philc/book-notes/lifestyle/tidying up - marie kondo.md

   drawer for years and forgotten about, they don't like that sad lifestyle.
 * Get every piece of clothing out on the floor so you see how much you have, and better dedupe.
 * Average wardrobe contains 168 items.
-* Star with off seasonal clothes.
+* Start with off seasonal clothes.
 Then loungewear.
 * Don't downgrade everything that's now subpar to loungewear.
 What you wear around the house does affect your self image.
 Don't do sweats.
 * The problem with storing off-season clothes